 - Various imaging and el-phys techniques can be performed in combination

-- Exponentially reduced stress and shortens habituation time compared to full-body restraint and treadmills
+- Exponentially reduces stress and shortens habituation time compared to full-body restraint and treadmills

 - Allows head-fixed mice to run on a flat floor and explore the cage environment with whiskers and paws